 After its first steps in a difficult industry plagued by piracy, as observed in the second part of the retrospective, Trecision managed to release two titles internationally, Nightlong and The Watchmaker, but crisis seemed to strike the studio between 1999 and 2000.
-With the overall idea of making a fully 3D adventure taking a long time to develop and no publishing contract in sight, the Italian studio was forced to ask for help from an investment fund.
+In the history of Trecision part III we will see how, with making a fully 3D adventure taking a long time to develop and no publishing contract in sight, the Italian studio was forced to ask for help from an investment fund.
 Along with bringing quite serious funding, will allow Trecision to grow in ways unprecedented, but the investments will also bring along a fair share of problems, both in trying to work with international publishers and raising the bar of their projects.

 New blood, new projects

 In order for the company to grow, Trecision had decided to merge with Pixelstorm, a young studio from Naples, in the south of Italy.
 Associates Pietro Montelatici and Fabrizio Lagorio had met the studio during an event and were fairly impressed with their title.
 Led by Massimiliano Sacchi, Pixelstorm had developed a football game, Puma Street Soccer, which featured an impressive 3D engine.
 Lagorio remembers that there was a split in the company, following the proposal: several programmers refused the deal and left, going on to create Raylight Games.
 Lagorio also mentions that when Trecision’s business consultant looked at Pixelstorm’s accounts, his hair turned white.
 “They definitely had a… creative way of keeping their accounts.
 In the end, I’m not entirely sure the merge was the right business decision for us”.